bill22290/Kickstarter/README.md

 ```

 ### Random Forest Model
 I am now ready to build my Random Forest model.
-I have created a new data frame only including the variables that I want to include for the model:
+I have created a new data frame only including the variables that I want to use for the model:
 ```
 #Note that I have normalized the usd.pledged variable as well as the date_diff variable as those two are numeric
 > str(kickstarter_time_test)